 This is a message from the Provider system indicating that the referred legal issue(s) have proceeded to litigation, that there was a judgment, and it was not favorable.

-Legal Issue Proceeded to Litigation With Favorable Settlement

-This is a message from the Provider system indicating that the referred legal issue(s) have proceeded to litigation, that it was settled prior to judgment being entered, and it was favorable.

-Legal Issue Proceeded to Litigation With Unfavorable Settlement
+Legal Issue Proceeded to Litigation With Settlement

-This is a message from the Provider system indicating that the referred legal issue(s) have proceeded to litigation, that it was settled prior to judgment being entered, and it was not favorable.
+This is a message from the Provider system indicating that the referred legal issue(s) have proceeded to litigation, that it was settled prior to judgment being entered.

 Legal Issue Proceeded to Litigation With Outcome @@@@@@